Beomgyu: 2019–present: Debut with Tomorrow X Together and solo activities

-Beomgyu was the fifth and final member of Tomorrow X Together to be revealed, having undergone two years of training with Big Hit Music.
+Beomgyu was the fifth and final member of Tomorrow X Together to be revealed, having undergone two years of training with BigHit Music.
 The group debuted on March 4, 2019, with the release of the extended play (EP) The Dream Chapter: Star.
 The debut was successful with the EP peaking at number one on the Gaon Album Chart and Billboard World Albums Chart and entering the US Billboard 200 at number 140.

 Beomgyu's first solo venture was in 2021 when he appeared on JTBC's show Bistro Shigor.
 He worked as the "handsome part-timer" in the bistro, working alongside Lee Soo-hyuk, Choi Ji-woo, Lee Chang-woo, Cha In-pyo, Changmin and Jo Se-ho.

 In January 2023, Beomgyu started hosting a personal-style radio series titled Beomdio.
 The series was renewed for a second season which concluded in 2025 with a special offline episode at Hansung University.
 In April 2024, he hosted the web series Workout Zzang Beomgyu (운동 짱 범규) where he would challenge himself with new exercises.
 The program was shared on the Mdromeda Studio YouTube channel.
 The series was renewed for a second season four months after season 1 wrapped up, with the second season ending on the October 22.

 On March 27, 2025, he released his first solo song, titled "Panic", which he had a role in producing and writing.

 Other ventures

-Beomgyu has been featured in various fashion magazines including the September 2024 issue of GQ Korea, the April 2023 issue of Elle Korea alongside member Taehyun, and the October 2024 issue of Arena Homme+ China.
+Beomgyu has been featured in various fashion magazines.
+His first solo pictorial was in the March 2023 issue of Marie Claire Korea.
+Other features include: the September 2024 issue of GQ Korea, the April 2023 issue of Elle Korea alongside member Taehyun, and the October 2024 issue of Arena Homme+ China.
+In 2026, Beomgyu featured on both the regular and special edition covers of the July issue of Japanese beauty magazine VOCE, working with the brands Lancôme and SK-II.
+He also appeared in the magazine's June issue.

-Endorsement and influence
+Endorsements and influence

 On October 31, 2023 Inscobee's make-up brand Coralhaze announced that Beomgyu would be their new ambassador and model in both Korea and Japan.
 The lip tint Beomgyu modeled for, the Glowlock Jelly Tint also referenced to as the "Beomgyu Tint", sold out on the first day of its launch at Olive Young in Korea.
+In January 2026, Beomgyu participated in Coralhaze's Dew Drop Tint collaboration with the Japanese character Ocha-Ken.